- BBC Radio 4 appeal for Ukraine services

-We are incredibly proud that Depaul International’s work in Ukraine will shortly feature on the BBC Radio 4 Appeal.
-The Appeal is read by our long-standing trustee Dame Louise Casey DBE CB, the former UK homelessness czar and leading social policy reformer.
+We are incredibly proud that Depaul International’s work in Ukraine features on the BBC Radio 4 Appeal.
+The Appeal is read by our long-standing trustee Dame Louise Casey, the former UK homelessness czar and leading social policy reformer.

 The appeal was broadcast on Radio 4 on Sunday 21 October and again on Thursday 25 October.
 You can listen now on catch up.
 Donations are accepted on the BBC website have now closed: you can donate through our website.

 Hear Lina’s Story